-To overcome these constraints and grow local economies, ACDI/VOCA’s Resilience and Economic Growth in the Arid Lands – Accelerated Growth (REGAL-AG) project focuses on building a more inclusive and competitive livestock value chain.
+To overcome these constraints and grow local economies, ACDI/VOCA’s Feed the Future Resilience and Economic Growth in the Arid Lands – Accelerated Growth (REGAL-AG) project focuses on building a more inclusive and competitive livestock value chain.

 The USAID-funded project helps small- and medium-sized enterprises become investment-ready by issuing grants ranging from $30,000 to $260,000.
 These grants ensure that those who receive them have viable business models, thereby laying the foundation for commercial investors to follow with more financing.
 This paves a sustainable and scalable path forward.

 One such business was the woman-owned Ansim Company, which received a $150,000 grant from REGAL-AG to scale up its rearing of chickens from 5,400 to 54,000 annually.
 The company contributed $35,000 for land and $10,000 in working capital to the investment upon receiving the grant.